rust-basel/cli-meetup-12/slides/main.typ

 #slide[
   = The lesson

-  - Start always with this as your first code
+  - Start with this as your starting point and not examples from libs

 ]